Projects-OC/WebKit/README.md

 License

-BZLib is available under the MIT license.
+MFWebKit is available under the MIT license.
 See the LICENSE file for more info.